smartsheet-platform/bulk-user-add/README.md

 If a non-fatal error is encountered (e.g., the user already belongs to another Smartsheet account), the utility will log the error and continue.

 The utility is currently configured to skip any users that don't match your domain records.
 You can edit the code to override that, but keep in mind that these users will receive email invitations to join your account.
 See the discussion of EMAIL_DOMAINS for more information.

+###Logging
+Verbose status messages and errors are printed to output.
+It is strongly recommended that you redirect your output to a log file in case you need to troubleshoot your batch.

 [![githalytics.com alpha](https://cruel-carlota.pagodabox.com/25c830f239e48c7b8b5584b1f4afaab6 "githalytics.com")](http://githalytics.com/smartsheet-platform/bulk-user-add)